Skip to main content

 Nobles County, MinnesotaEutrophic

 Okabena Lake earns an F: 167 µg/L of phosphorus and clarity at 3.3 ft signal heavy nutrient loading from the surrounding watershed.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 Okabena Lake reaches 16 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Okabena Lake covers 776 acres alongside 6.5 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Among the 4 graded lakes in Nobles County, Okabena Lake sits at rank 2, above the county median.